 Come with me and I will explain how I plan work for this show.

 A good deal of my work portrait and other over the last few years has been labour intensive hand embroidery.
-It’s a huge effort and discipline to keep an edge of spontaneity in something so labour intensive, its easy to loose the freedom of line for example in the sheer hand work.
+It’s a huge effort and discipline to keep an edge of spontaneity in something so labour intensive, its easy to lose the freedom of line for example in the sheer hand work.

 For this show I had proposed to work with faces; expressive, loose, spontaneous, in cloth, stitch, over stitch, applique, silkscreen, block printing, (with reference to anatomy…I know…crazy…..)